tobiasfrier/printio-ios-sdk/docs/apple_pay_integration.md

 1. Sign in to your iOS Developer Center and create two Apple Pay Merchant IDs, one for staging and another for production.

-2. Contact our support, support@print.io, and we will provide you CSR (certificate signing request) files for staging and production.
+2. Contact our mobile product manager, tobias@print.io, and he will provide you CSR (certificate signing request) files for staging and production.

 3. Generate a new Apple Pay Certificate in Apple's developer portal by uploading the CSR files  we provide

-4. Download the new Apple Pay Certificate, which you just generated, and send it back to us, support@print.io.
+4. Download the new Apple Pay Certificate, which you just generated, and send it back to us, tobias@print.io.

 5. We will inform you when your merchant ID is active for using Apple Pay.